King's Health Partners' Summer SchoolRelevant to: Research

-Age requirements: Year 11 students only
+Age requirements: Year 10 and 11 students only

 Organised by the National Institute of Health Research (NIHR) Biomedical Research Centre (BRC) at Guy’s and St Thomas’ NHS Foundation Trust and King’s College London, the week-long school gives young Londoners the chance to learn from some of the world’s leading scientists.

 This year 20 students enjoyed interactive sessions such as life saving skills at the Simulation and Interactive Learning (SaIL) Centre at St Thomas’ Hospital, learning about stem cells from scientists at King’s College London, and taking part in a mental health simulation workshop at the Maudsley Hospital.

 Summer School attendee, Prince Cole, 15, from Bishop Thomas Grant School in Lambeth, said: “The Summer School for me really was an extraordinary opportunity to explore future careers.
 My favourite thing about it was the wide variety of activities presented to us which were not only fun and interactive but informative to the point where I can carry it onwards in my life.”

 The Summer School finished with a celebration event featuring presentations from the students to an invited audience of friends, family and teachers.